LabKey/RNASeqMatrixDemo/README.md

 1. Start the server.
 2. Create a new assay folder, enable the RNASeqMatrixDemo module.
-3. Upload the "GSE56845_gene_counts_Rhesus_Ensembl.txt" matrix file to the folder.
+3. Upload the "GSE56845_counts.txt" matrix file to the folder.
 3. Create a new ExpressionMatrix assay with the default fields.
 4. Add the "Feature Annotation Sets" webpart to the portal.
-5. Import the "illumina-feature-set.tsv" found in the root of this module.
+5. Import the "illumina-feature-set.tsv" found in the "data" directory of this module.
 4. Create a new "General" assay named "DifferentialExpression" and with the following fields:
+  * Run Fields:
+    - multiDimensionalScalingPlot (label=MDS, type=File)
+    - meanVariancePlot (label=Variance, type=File)
+  * Data Fields:
     - FeatureId (Text)
     - logConc (Number)
     - logFC (Number)
     - pvalue (Number)
     - padj (Number)

 Running the Pipeline